 Josh Turner – Firecracker (live performance on Country 97.1 Hank FM)

-Read more: Josh Turner - Friday Paycheck
+Read more: Josh Turner - Let's Find A Church

 Josh Turner – Firecracker